- Feminized seed: meaning

 An all-female crop means all your plants will produce nugs.
 Not having to deal with male plants saves you time usually spent identifying the genders and separating them.
 Feminized marijuana seeds also deliver more buds than other seeds.

 Seed quality matters.
 Low-grade seeds will affect your cultivation experience and give you disappointing yields.
-So, be sure to buy your feminized marijuana seeds from reputable seed banks like Homegrown Cannabis Co. to avoid wasting money and time on the cultivation process.
+So, learn how to tell if a weed seed is good and be sure to buy your feminized marijuana seeds from reputable seed banks like Homegrown Cannabis Co. to avoid wasting money and time on the cultivation process.